 Mr. Houlihan joined the school counseling department after spending 11 years in the classroom.
 During that time, he served as the Department Chair of Religious Studies for 5 years and was also an adjunct at Westchester Community College.

 Mr. Houlihan earned his Master's degree in school counseling from the City University of New York (Lehman) and is a permanently certified school counselor in the State of New York.
-He is also the Director of the Peer Counseling Program.
+He is also the Director of the Peer Ministry Program.

 Since 2008, Mr. Houlihan has appeared in training videos for school Counselors, presented at conferences on adolescent development, offered workshops to educators, across the globe, on classroom management, learning theories, brain-based instruction, and learning disabilities.
-He speaks to parent groups throughout the United States about the challenges of raising a teenager in contemporary society.
+He speaks to parent groups throughout the United States and other countries about the challenges of raising a teenager in contemporary society.